tshepang/blog/content/misc/favorite Pelican themes.rst

 I don't like the default `Pelican`_ theme, ``notmyidea``:

 * It is decent, but the post metadata feels cramped where its placed.
-* The is no visible link to tags, nevermind a tag cloud (which is handy).
+* The is no visible link to tags, never-mind a tag cloud (which is handy).
 * I just don't like the general look.

 So, I had a look at the others: